Basement Flooring Ideas: Over 30 Basement Floor Photos & Designs

 Ceramic and stone tile flooring can certainly also be used in dry basement spaces, with the added advantage of being an excellent basement floor idea if you also have radiant underfloor heating.
 Without underfloor heating, tiled floors can get very cold in winter months, so you would need to consider adding area rugs or other heat sources if your heart is set on this option.

 Ceramic tile is also an excellent idea if you are concerned at all by flooding, as it is unlikely to be affected by standing water.
 As far as aesthetics are concerned, because of the somewhat cooler feel of tiled floors, they seem to naturally lend themselves to a décor style that is more traditional in flavor – think farmhouse chic or rustic ranch-style – complimented with warm brown, green, golden and neutral tones.
 But as the choice of ceramic and stone tiles is truly vast, you can just as easily create a basement space that is more cool and contemporary, using gray or patterned tiles to great effect.
 And adding punches of bright warm colors like red to you your soft furnishings will keep your basement space from feeling too gloomy.
-Find tile buying, installation and cleaning tips, along with pricing info, by clicking here.

 If you like the look of hardwood but fear moisture levels, then attractive wood look ceramic tile is the way to go!